arnauddubald/arnauddubald/README.md

 ### Hi there I'm arnaud👋

-- 🔭 I’m currently working on learning java
+- 🔭 I’m currently working on learning java and python
 - 🌱 I’m studying mathematics at université de Franche-Comté
 - 👯 I’m looking to collaborate on anything basic, I'm a noob
 - 💬 Ask me about cooking, I know a lot.